HashHound/docs/dogemone-cli-guide.md

 Dogemone works through 2 separate binary files operated through command line:

-1. **dogemoned** – daemon to synchronize the blockchain and mine krbcoins.
+1. **dogemoned** – daemon to synchronize the blockchain and mine dmecoins.
 2. **simplewallet** – wallet to receive and send funds.

 Make sure to place these files in one separate folder.